IOGS-LEnsE-training/python-pyqt-gui/_sources/contents/pyqt6_basics.rst.txt

    window.show()
    sys.exit(app.exec())

-**Explanation:**
-`QHBoxLayout` aligns widgets from left to right, automatically adjusting their size if the window changes width.

 QVBoxLayout
 ~~~~~~~~~~~

 Places widgets on top of each other in a **vertical column**.
+This is useful for creating columns of buttons or text fields that resize gracefully.

 Example: